Tourism PEI Corporate Overview

-Strategic Initiatives is responsible for tourism research and statistical reporting, product development and investment, industry support programs and management of regulatory affairs according to the Tourism Industry Act and the Highway Signage Act.
+Strategic Initiatives is responsible for tourism research and statistical reporting, product development and investment, industry support programs and management of regulatory affairs according to the Tourism Industry Act.
 Staff liaisons lead intergovernmental and policy matters such as tourism-related legislation, air access, labour and immigration issues as well as land use matters.

 Here you'll find the most recent Tourism PEI publications of interest to industry.
 For more historic annual reports and other government publications, visit PrinceEdwardIsland.ca.